Triticum aestivum L.

 Description:

-Wheat is most often grown as a grain crop, but it can be a useful winter pasture and forage source.
-It is an annual grass that is usually planted at the end of the summer.
+Winter types are planted at the end of the summer.
 It overwinters and then starts growing and maturing towards the end of spring and beginning of the summer.
-It has good winter hardiness and can tolerate a range of soils, but does not tolerate flooding.
+It has good winter hardiness and can tolerate a range of soils but does not tolerate flooding.
+Spring types are planted in early spring and are harvested in late summer.
+Facultative types can be planted either in the Fall or in the Spring.

 Uses: